UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 *_Frequency_* is simply put, the number of times a value occurs within the data.
 For example, let’s say we have a sample of our candybars data.
-For example, let’s say we have a sample of our candybars data.

 If we count the number of times the value `Both` appears in the `available_canada_america` column, we get 3 times.
 This is the frequency